orianemgn/BER-SEP-22-checkpoint-js/README.md

 ---

 - Clone this project
-- Crete a branch named `lastname_firstname` (lower case, snake case), which will hold you work... _Of course, please replace "lastname" and "firstname" with your personal information ;-)_
+- Create a branch named `lastname_firstname` (lower case, snake case), which will hold you work... _Of course, please replace "lastname" and "firstname" with your personal information ;-)_

 ---